SandyJiang/spring-kafka-retry-like-rabbitmq/README.md

 Using Spring Kafka's DeadLetterPublishingRecoverer and SeekToCurrentErrorHandler. attain to The following features.
 Before using please run /kafka_script/release-1.0.txt
-1. Message will send to dead letter queue after maxAttempts retries and will be ack automatic
+1. The message that sending to dead letter queue after MaxAttempts retried a couple of times will be
-   And dead letter queue will send message to the original topic.
-   If message can not send to dead letter queue,System will blocking to retry infinite until it can be
+   acknowledged automatically And dead letter queue will send message to the original topic.
+If message can not send to dead letter queue,System will be blocked to retry infinite until it can be,
    just like rabbitmq
 2. Because using the Spring Kafka, so it supports multithreading.